 The Type-S rear suspension is specially tuned for enhanced responsiveness, utilizing stiffer springs and revised damping settings.

-A "racecar" feel was a design priority for the RSX, and thus the steering system was optimized for outstanding precision and control.
+To give the steering a "race car" feel, the steering system was optimized for outstanding precision and control.
 Compared with the Acura Integra, the RSX features a quicker-ratio power steering system for a more nimble handling response.
 Steering smoothness and directional stability are enhanced with a vibration-reducing, oil-filled damper in the steering box.

 Tracking stability is enhanced by the high-mounted steering box, which improves toe control (the amount the tires angle in toward the body) by using long, high-mounted tie rods to steer the vehicle.